vimoutliner/vimoutliner/doc/votl_readme.txt

 - What's with the VimOutliner file names?
-All VimOutliner files must begin with vo_ unless Vim itself requires them to have a different name.
+All VimOutliner files must begin with votl_ unless Vim itself requires them to have a different name.
 A few older files from previous versions break this rule, but over time these will be changed to our naming convention.